-Apply supplied ointment on lips several times a day.
-This should be done for at least 14 days post treatment.
+Apply ointment on lips several times a day.
+This should be done for at least 10 days post treatment.
 Do not allow lips to become dry.
 This may interfere with healed color.
 During the day if lips feel dry, apply a light layer of ointment.
-Make sure to dab on skin, do not rub in.
+Make sure to dab/press onto skin, do not rub it in.

 Itching is normal, DO NOT PICK!